 Protecting clients from unfair treatment in the workplace

 Sexual harassment is an assault on a person’s dignity and worth.
 It can be emotionally scarring and even physically debilitating.
 Despite efforts to eliminate sexual harassment from the workplace, offending behavior continues and victims seek recourse through the law.
-If you believe you have been a victim of sexual harassment, Mitchell L. Feldman Esq.
-PA is here to help.
+If you believe you have been a victim of sexual harassment, Feldman Williams, PLLC is here to help.

 Understanding sexual harassment and the law

 Sexual harassment is recognized as a form of discrimination outlawed by Title VII of the Civil Rights Act of 1964.
 It exists when unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature are linked to employment or career advancement, or simply make one’s job intolerable.

 - Quid pro quo: The first and most overt type of sexual harassment exists when a person’s employment or career advancement actually depends upon submission to a superior’s sexual overtures.
 This quid pro quo (this for that) exchange can be explicitly stated or merely implied by the overall circumstances.

 - Hostile work environment: This type of sexual harassment is found in workplaces where unwanted sexual conduct unreasonably interferes with an individual’s work performance or creates an intimidating, hostile or offensive working environment.
 When a worker hates being on the job because of the sexual conduct she must see, hear or suffer, she may very well have a case for sexual harassment.